sidick/terraform-aws-elb-ssl-negotiation/modules/ELBSecurityPolicy-2015-05/README.md

 This module implements the AWS default of ELBSecurityPolicy-2015-05

+This module is designed to work with Terraform 0.12 or higher, for earlier versions of Terraform please use a 0.2.x version of the module

 If there is a missing feature or a bug - [open an issue](https://github.com/sidick/terraform-aws-elb-ssl-negotiation/issues/new).

 Usage